LunaticPrakash/To-Do/README.md

 ### For Linux >

 - Download or clone repository.
+- Fire up the terminal and enter into this repo directory(or folder).
 - Run the todo.py file by **python3 todo.py** or create symbolic link by **ln -s todo.sh todo** & then use it directly by **./todo** along with arguments.

 ### For Windows >

 - Download or clone repository.
+- Launch up the cmd (with administrator privileges) and enter into this repo directory(or folder) .
 - Run the todo.py file by **python3 todo.py** or create symbolic link by **mklink todo todo.bat**, then run it.